daggeraxe172/Cipher-Play/README.md

 4.RAIL FENCE CIPHER

-WATCH the video to understand full implementation.
+WATCH the video to understand full implementation of this JAVA GUI app.

 GO TO : CryptoLearn/src/Cryptography/Doc/signup db.txt to understand the database